mhenke/cfwheels-training/01-forms.md

     returns a list containing all the error messages if any.
--   `startFormTag` is a Wheels helper instruction which takes an action parameter, in this case `create`, The first line basically says "Make an openning form tag with the name of the action included in the URL."
+-   `startFormTag` is a Wheels helper instruction which takes an action parameter, in this case `create`, The first line basically says "Make an opening form tag with the name of the action included in the URL."
 -   The `textField` helper creates a single-line text field control
     -   The `objectName` parameter which says for this input use the